john-science/python_for_scientists/classes/01_control_statements/lecture_01.5.md

         if x > 99:
             break

 This will print the numbers `1` to `100` and then stop.
-The `break` statement will stop whatever is happening inside a `for` or `while` loop, and exit out of the loop.
 You could, for instance, use this to figure how many integers (starting with 1) you need to add to get 10,000:

     sum = 0
     i = 1